****forge#

 Zrun -forge file .inp

-It will store results as output_name.ut, output_name.node, output_name.integ.
+It will store results as output_name.ut, output_name.node, output_name.integ, or in output_name.zres for Z8 format.

 Example#